-$$i_t \geq e$$ .
+$i_t \geq e$.

-In the baseline specification, we assume that e = -0.50/400, consistent with the rate on the Deposit Facility in the euro area at the time of writing this paper.
+In the baseline specification, we assume that e = -0.50/400, consistent with the rate on the Deposit Facility in the euro area at the time of writing this paper (-0.5 percent).
 The Deposit Facility rate is the relevant policy rate driving short-run interest rates in that environment.